Marda33/SkeuoCord/README.md

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/Preview%20(Light%20Mode).png)

-*SkeuoCord requires English to be the selected language for custom button icon changes.
-If custom button icons aren't displaying for you, switch your client language to English.*
+*SkeuoCord requires English to be the selected language for custom button icon theming.
+If custom button icons aren't displaying for you, change your client language to English.*